 When will I get information about the student(s) I sponsor?

 You can expect to get your student sponsor pairing in mid-March.
-The South African school year starts in January and runs through (when does the school year end?), which is different from the August–May school schedule we’re accustomed to in the United States.
+The South African school year starts in January and runs through December, which is different from the August–May school schedule we’re accustomed to in the United States.
 The teachers spend the first month of school getting their students settled into the new year, much like our schools do during the first 6 weeks of classes.
 They also often face the task of tracking down students that haven't been able to show up to school for various reasons associated with difficult challenges facing them at home.
 We receive the official class list in late February, and our stateside team spends a couple of weeks pairing students with sponsors and assembling student profiles.
 Once that information is complete, we send you a photo and profile of your sponsor student.

 Will I be able to write to the student I sponsor?

 Absolutely!
 This program is truly a partnership between our community and the school communities, and all good partnerships are founded on strong relationships.
 Once you receive your student’s profile in the spring, we’ll provide more information on how you can connect with them.